2018: Blue Sky Research

 Indiana founded in 2016 PEACOCK AI, a Company offering AI development services to SMEs in Switzerland and France.
 The uniqueness of PEACOCK AI is that all employees are Masters or PHD students at EPFL.
 Following a few mandates, because of its simplicity and attractiveness, the model was exported to France and duplicated at l’X Ecole Polytechnique in Paris.

 PEACOCK AI has been the first private Company to establish in 2018 a commercial agreement with the EPFL for the exploitation of their supercomputer SCITAS for neural networks training.

-Indiana is also working with the Geneva University Hospitals (HUG) and the Machine Learning & Optimization Laboratory (MLO) at EPFL as a scientific & technical advisor for a pathology detection project assisted by Artificial Intelligence.
+Indiana is also working with the Geneva University Hospitals (HUG) and the Swiss Federal Intitute of Technology (EPFL) as a scientific & technical advisor for a pathology detection project assisted by Artificial Intelligence.

 Indiana has designed the whole project development of ANTS and gathered several specialized Masters and PHD students to work on its development under his direction.

 Michel Hade is the Chief Commercial Officer of ANTS.
 Born in 1957 in Montreal, Canada.
 He has been living in Switzerland for 20 years.

 Michel is a versatile senior executive with an extensive background including successful general management positions in charge of Swiss and International markets.
 He has wide experience in multiple industries including Luxury Goods, Motorized Recreational Products, Pharmaceutical/Medical Devices and FMCG for Companies like Procter & Gamble, Bausch & Lomb, BRP (Bombardier Recreational Products), Bulova and Victorinox.